-These programs are not designed for transfer to a senior institution but some programs and courses may be transferable.
+These programs are not designed for transfer to a senior institution but some programs and courses may be transferable at the discretion of the receiving institution.

 Academic and technical certificate programs consist of fewer than 33 semester hours and are used for skills upgrade or to prepare for licensure examinations.
 These courses may result in an academic or technical certificate which is noted on the student's transcript.
 The courses in these certificates can be applied towards an Associate of Applied Science degree.